Try this tasty, nourishing African Sweet Potato Stew with carrots, bell peppers, fresh herbs and curry powder.

-- 1 cup dried garbanzo beans or chickpeas , soaked overnight and cooked until tender.
+- 1 cup dried chickpeas , soaked overnight and cooked until tender.
 Alternatively use 1 can of chickpeas

-- 4 tbsp chopped fresh herbs.
-I used mint , sage and marjoram, but you can go with cilantro or even basil would be great.
+- 4 tbsp fresh herbs , chopped.
+You can use mint, sage and marjoram.
+Cilantro or even basil would be great here too.

 - 3 tablespoon peanut butter

 - 2 teaspoon curry powder (I used some Rajma masala I had on hand, but any curry powder would do for this)